rsdoiel/antennaApp/about.md

   - Linkblog
   - website generator

-date_released: 2025-10-10
+date_released: 2025-10-13
 ---

 About this software
 ===================

-## antennaApp 0.0.12
+## antennaApp 0.0.13

-- adding theme support to make it easy to customize generator YAML files
+- added style support in head element for themes and page generator YAML
-- rename YAML attributes baseUrl to base_url, topContent to top_content, bottomContent to bottom_content
-- fixed broken script element generated HTML head element
-- renamed man page, themes, to antenna-themes

 ### Authors